Reference Implementation Notes

 - public-client metadata only (

-token_endpoint_auth_method: "none") - protected by an initial access token
+token_endpoint_auth_method: "none") - no initial access token required for the public path

-- meant to coexist with the pre-registered client path, not replace it
+client_idonly; data access still requires owner-approved consent - meant to coexist with the pre-registered client path as fallback and examples

 The current reference contract expects a single RFC 9396 authorization_details entry of type https://pdpp.org/data-access.